 MFVs,a'←MFVs,a'+α(r-MFVs,a')

-In addition, in keeping with prior computational models of stochastic sequential decision-making paradigms4,10, we implemented an update of Stage 1 value representations following reward by applying an eligibility trace λ:
+In keeping with prior computational models of stochastic sequential decision-making paradigms4,10, we also implemented an update of Stage 1 value representations following reward by applying an eligibility trace λ:

 MFV1,a←MFV1,a+λα(r-MFV1,a)

 Second, agents’ model-based learning mechanism implemented a dynamic programming technique.
 Agents maintained a model-based value of each state-action pair, denoted MBV(s,a).
 We assumed knowledge of the trial-type-dependent reward distributions on the part of the model-based controller.
 Thus, we separately indexed Stage 2 states according to the relevant trial type.
 To calculate the model-based value of each action from state 1, agents estimated the transition probability from a to s, denoted T(a,s), by counting the number of observed transitions from a to s and normalizing the counters.
-The counters were initialized to 1.
+(Counters were initialized to 1).
 Then:

-MBV1,a=k=26Ta,k*MVB(k,a')
+MBV1,a=k=26Ta,k*MBV(k,a')

 After transitioning to state s, performing the only available action a’, and receiving reward r, the model-based update was: